 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

-Confidentiality of Patient Data: Leaflet
+Confidentiality of Patient Data: Poster

 Patient Data Protection: Leaflet

 The Freedom of Information Act deals with access to official information and gives individuals or organisations the right to request information from any public authority.